 Carpooling is a method of transport that still involves the use of a car but diminishes traffic on the road.
 Organised carpooling or lift-sharing benefits you, the community, and the environment through reducing travel costs, lessening congestion, and solving public transport issues.
 If you are carpooling, splitting the fuel costs between passengers could cover your fuel costs.

-If you consider the distance travelled, miles per gallon, fuel price and how many passengers are in the car – you can calculate how much the journey cost per person in the vehicle.
+If you consider the distance travelled, miles per gallon, fuel price, and how many passengers are in the car – you can calculate how much the journey cost per person in the vehicle.
+This can be done using the split cost calculator on Petrol Save.
 In doing so, you save money and reduce the number of cars on the road which is better for the environment.

 Cutting your vehicle usage is an easy decision to make for any business.
 There are several alternatives that can also save you money and provide health benefits.
 Setting yourself targets to make the transition to minimal car usage is beneficial in monitoring your progress.
 Lastly, in the world of sustainable procurement, purchasing an electric or hybrid vehicle for your company will reduce your company’s environmental impact.
 Overall, it is a no-brainer to take steps to reduce your car or van usage and switch to greener travel methods.